SolaceProducts/pubsubplus-pks-quickstart/README.md

 ### Solace nodes SSH access

-For SSH access to individual message broker nodes use:
+For SSH access to individual event broker nodes use:

 ```sh
 kubectl exec -it XXX-XXX-solace-<pod-ordinal> bash